ServiceNowDevProgram/code-snippets/GlideQuery/Get Delegates/readme.md

-# Get Delegates for user based on type
+# Get Delegates for user based on delegate type

 Example snippet using GlideQuery to get the active delegates for a user based on the different types available;